criticalstack/quake-kube/README.md

 ## Configuration

-### Server configuration

-The server configuration is set by ConfigMap that is mounted to the container:
+The server and maps are configured via ConfigMap that is mounted to the container:

 ```yaml
 apiVersion: v1